-What is cutting – Non-suicidal Self Injury?
+What is cutting – Non-suicidal Self-Injury?

-Non-suicidal self-injury, often called cutting, is another of those troubling conditions that send people to hospitals, physical and mental hospitals.
+Non-suicidal self-injury often called cutting, is another of those troubling conditions that send people to hospitals, physical and mental hospitals.
 Intentional self-burning, head banging, hair pulling, hitting yourself and repetitive skin picking are other examples of this thing we call Non-suicidal self-injury.
 Non-suicidal self-injury causes a lot of suffering for those who do it and for those around them, and yet this problem, like anger, does not get the recognition of a separate diagnosis.
 FYI Hair pulling has gotten its own diagnosis called Trichotillomania.

 Deliberate self-injury is a behavior.
-Like many behaviors it can be misunderstood.
+Like many behaviors, it can be misunderstood.
 If someone waves at you, they may be calling you over, they may be telling you to get away from where you are or it may be a way to say hello.
 It might even have another meaning.
 Self-injury is like that, a behavior, which may have different meanings.

 Non-suicidal self-injury is a condition that has been researched and has been proposed for inclusion in the DSM as a recognizable mental illness.
-Currently it is not a “stand alone diagnosis.”
+Currently, it is not a “stand alone diagnosis.”
 Non-suicidal self-injury is listed in the back of the DSM-5 as a “condition for further study.”

-If someone engages in non-suicidal self-injury, the kind we think is a mental illness, the most likely way it gets categorized is as a symptoms of Borderline Personality Disorder.
+If someone engages in non-suicidal self-injury, the kind we think is a mental illness, the most likely way it gets categorized is as a symptom of Borderline Personality Disorder.
 Sometimes it is a symptom of Borderline Personality Disorder or Borderline traits, sometimes not.
 Borderline Personality disorder is the only mental health condition that lists both suicide and Nonsuicidal self-injury as symptoms despite the high or increased rates of self-harm in other disorders like depression, bipolar and alcohol use disorders.
-First the things Nonsuicidal self-injury is not and then what we or I think it is.
+First, the things Nonsuicidal self-injury is not and then what we or I think it is.